himanshu0330/BlockChain/Solidity/readme.md

 # Struct DataType

-Structure -> Reference -> Address
+1. Structure -> Reference -> Address
-basically a Array type structure, it is stored in Storage area (Not memory)
+2. Basically a Array type structure, it is stored in Storage area (Not memory)
+3. Basic Operations to Discover -: accessing, insertion, deletion

 # Mapping